Think about running a NeonCRM report as a simple process with a lot of choices.

 - Pick the right kind of report (understand the difference between account based vs. transaction based reports)

-- Filter the results using Search Tabs and Search Criteria
+- Filter the results using Search Criteria.
+Learn about operators here.

-- Add in the types of data you do want to see by Selecting Columns
+- Add in the fields you do want to see by Selecting Columns

 When you start running reports, you will undoubtedly want to refine your searches to drill down on specific kinds of information.
 The type of report you choose to run defines the scope of the report and which options are available for drilling down.